svermeulen/text-to-colorscheme/README.md

 vim.cmd([[colorscheme text-to-colorscheme]])
 ```

-In order to generate new themes, you will need an API key from OpenAI.
+In order to generate new themes, you will need an API key from OpenAI, and then add this to `openai_api_key` setting as above.
 If you don't already have one, you will need to sign up at [openai.com](https://openai.com/)

 ## Selecting Different Themes

 When a theme name is not provided, the plugin will default to using a theme resembling [gruvbox](https://github.com/ellisonleao/gruvbox.nvim).

 To select a different theme, use the `T2CSelect` command.
-If you execute `:T2CSelect ` you should see a list of themes to choose from.
+If you execute `:T2CSelect <tab>` you should see a list of themes to choose from.
 There are a number of built-in themes based on the most popular vim colorschemes.
 To generate your own and add to this list, see next section.

 ## Generating Theme